sierkov/voting-agents/data/README.md

 ## Data format
 The data set is organized around the decisions of individual voters.
 Each file is a list of preference decisions made by a single voter.
 For each voter, three files are provided: <voter>-train.json, <voter>-val.json, and <voter>-test.json.
-The considered proposals within each file are *not-intersecting*, meaning that the same proposal text shall never occur in two files of the same voter
+The considered proposals within each file are *not-intersecting*, meaning that the same proposal text shall never occur in two files of the same voter.

+Please, note that [Git LFS plugin](https://git-lfs.github.com/) is needed to work with the data archives (*.tar.xz files).

 ### Storage format
 - title_1 - a title of Proposal 1.